Tactile, projection mapping interactive

 DESIGNING FOR 3D PRINTING

-There are five unique stations along the river table that have three different pieces that trigger an animation associated with each.
+There are five unique stations along the river table that have three different pieces that trigger a unique animation associated with each.
 We designed these pieces to be extruded and then 3D printed.
 They were designed in these shapes so that visitors can only place the correct pieces in their designated slots.

 strategically timed callouts